On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

 \begin{definition} Given an integer $k\geq 1$, a derivation $\nu_0 \Rightarrow \nu_1 \Rightarrow \cdots \Rightarrow \nu_n$ of $G = (V,T,I,P,S)$, is said to be of {\em index-$k$} if $|\nu_i|_V \leq k$, for all $i$, $0 \leq i \leq n$. \end{definition} \begin{definition} Given an integer $k\geq 1$, $G$ is said to be {\em of index-$k$} if, for every word $u\in L(G)$, there exists a derivation of $u$ in $G$ of index-$k$.

 A language $L$ is said to be an {\em indexed language of index-$k$} if there exists an indexed grammar $G$ of index-$k$ such that $L=L(G)$.
 An indexed language $L$ is said to be {\em of finite-index} if $L$ is of index-$k$, for some $k$. \end{definition} \begin{definition} An indexed grammar $G$ is said to be {\em uncontrolled} index-$k$ if, for every derivation $\nu_0 \Rightarrow \cdots \Rightarrow \nu_n$ generating $u \in L(G), |\nu_i|_V \leq k$, for all $i$, $0 \leq i \leq n$. $G$ is uncontrolled finite-index if $G$ is uncontrolled index-$k$, for some $k$.
-A language $L$ is said to be an {\em uncontrolled finite-index indexed language} if there exists an uncontrolled finite-index grammar $G$ such that $L=L(G)$. \end{definition} \begin{remark} It is worth noticing that, according to Definition \ref{eq-def-4}, if $G$ is a grammar of index-$k_1$, then $G$ is a grammar of index-$k_2$, for every integer $k_1\leq k_2$. \end{remark}
+A language $L$ is said to be an {\em uncontrolled finite-index indexed language} if there exists an uncontrolled finite-index grammar $G$ such that $L=L(G)$. \end{definition} \begin{remark} It is worth noticing that, according to Definition \ref{eq-def-3}, if $G$ is a grammar of index-$k_1$, then $G$ is a grammar of index-$k_2$, for every integer $k_1\leq k_2$. \end{remark}

 \begin{remark} It is interesting to observe that Definition \ref{eq-def-4} corresponds, in the case of context-free grammars, to the definition of {nonterminal bounded grammar} (cf \cite{C3.6}, Section 5.7).
-We recall that nonterminal bounded grammars are equivalent to {ultralinear grammars} and thus provide a characterisations of the family of languages that are accepted by Finite-Turn pushdown automata. \end{remark} Finally let us denote by \begin{itemize} \item $\ILIN$ the family of linear indexed languages \cite{DP}; \item $\UFIN$ the family of uncontrolled finite-index indexed languages; \item $\FIN$ the family of finite-index indexed languages. \end{itemize}
+We recall that nonterminal bounded grammars are equivalent to {ultralinear grammars} and thus provide a characterisation of the family of languages that are accepted by Finite-Turn pushdown automata. \end{remark} Finally let us denote by \begin{itemize} \item $\FIN$ the family of finite-index indexed languages; \item $\UFIN$ the family of uncontrolled finite-index indexed languages; \item $\ILIN$ the family of linear indexed languages.